anhnguyendepocen/computing-basics/README.md

 ### Contributers

-Thanks to the following people who have contriuted to this resource (in no particular order):
+Thanks to the following people who have contributed to this resource (in no particular order):

 Wilson S. Waldrop, Doug Hayman, Eric Kool-Brown, Thayer York, Travis Mitchell